 The best ski harnesses have a backpack to hold the leash straps while on the lift, as well as a handle on the backpack.
 The handle is invaluable to help young children get on and off the lift and it gives you something to hold onto to keep them on the chairlift.

-If you do decide to use a ski harness with leashes, make sure to get one that attaches at the sides and close to the child’s hips.
+If you do decide to use a ski harness with leashes, make sure to get one that attaches to the sides and is close to the child’s hips.
 DO NOT GET ONE THAT ATTACHES IN THE MIDDLE OF THEIR BACK!!

 Also, make sure that you get a harness with elastic in the leashes since it makes any tugs that you make on the leashes extra smooth, and prevents you from jerking your child and making them fall over.